Casper-Gavin/333-Final-Project/README.md

 Deployed automatically using ReleaseDeployment.yml using GitHub Actions.
 Git and GitHub are used as source control.

-My code emulates a bar, with the user able to buy a drink, order a drink, and check how many total calories their order has.
+My code emulates a bar, allowing the user to buy a drink, order a drink, and check how many total calories their order has.